 1. Certain simple concepts involving Optimized Building (OB) were introduced.

-Optimized Building’s Nine Features
+Optimized Building’s TEN Features

-1. Building collaborative Environment (BcE): A cloud-based collaborative platform for all project and life cycle operations, workflows, and datasets
+2. Building collaborative EnvironmentA Collaborative Data Environment (CDE) or cloud-based collaborative platform for all project and life cycle data.

 BUSA acknowledges that Incremental improvement in the overall building process can be achieved by implementing any one or a combination of these features.
 This is exactly how the current building market is implementing new ideas and innovation.
-With that said, all nine of the above features need to be implemented to fully realize the benefits of Optimized Building and deliver on BUSA’s mission statement, to provide:
+With that said, all ten of the above features need to be implemented to fully realize the benefits of Optimized Building and deliver on BUSA’s mission statement, to provide:

 “Higher Quality, Higher Performance” buildings with shorter delivery times and lower costs.”